 Here are some helpful hints that can be used with both cats and dogs:

-1) "Hide" the pill in food-Try to convince your pet "it's not a pill, it's a treat".
+1. "Hide" the pill in food.
+Try to convince your pet "it's not a pill, it's a treat".
 You can hide the pill in a special food or treat that you ONLY use at pill time.
-Try some premium canned pet food, hummus (low allergen, low fat ground chickpea spread), mashed potatoes, baby food or a Pill Pocket.
+Try some premium canned pet food, mashed potatoes or baby food.
 Do NOT use peanut butter, cookie dough or full fat cream cheese or other cheese.
 Many pets are allergic to the ingredients in all of these and they are too high in fat.
 Some cats will respond nicely to salmon spread.

-2) Be sure when you hide the pill that the food is "bite-size".
+2. Be sure when you hide the pill that the food is "bite-size".
 You may need to cut the pill.
-When hiding the pill, be careful not to use too much food-you may find that ½ a Pill Pocket, for example, is sufficient.
+When hiding the pill, be careful not to use too much food.
 If you give too much food, then your pet will start to chew the treat and the pill will be spit out.
 Use the bare minimum of covering---just enough for a quick gulp!